RedHatRanger/Darn_Good_Quotes/quote_of_the_day.md

 - 2026-01-20: "I am not what happened to me, I am what I choose to become." -Carl Jung
 - 2026-01-21: "Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn." -Benjamin Franklin
 - 2026-01-22: "The purpose of human life is to serve, and to show compassion and the will to help others." -Albert Schweitzer
+- 2026-01-23: "Knowing is not enough; we must apply.
+Willing is not enough; we must do." -Johann Wolfgang von Goethe
+-